elhub/gh-dxp/README.md

 gh dxp status
 ```

 This command will display information about the current branch, uncommitted changes, and any changes that are committed but not yet pushed to the remote repository.
-It's a handy way to ensure that your work is organized and ready for review.

-Remember, staying informed about the status of your work helps streamline the development process and facilitates collaboration with your team.

 ### Configuration options